Port Noarlunga Football Club

 and currently Noah Howes drafted by Collingwood Football Club in the 2025 AFL Mid Season Draft.

 Port Noarlunga FC also have some exciting future draft prospects including Archie Van Dyk who will be eligible for draft at the end of the 2026 season, and in future years Zemes Pilot, Lucas Marshall and Bailey James are all representing South Australia in State football and are a young exciting talent.

 On the 16th of August 2025 Bailey James made his A grade debut for Port Noarlunga at the age of 15 years and 4 months making him the youngest debutant for Port Noarlunga in their rich 90 year history.

+On the 21st of November Adam Hartlett was announced A-grade coach following Andrew Jarman's departure.
+Hartlett now takes the reins of a club with strong foundations with the mighty mob taking out last years SFL premiership.

+Ryan Fitzgerald or 'Fitzy' on the 29th of November has been announced at the incoming President following Dan James' departure.
+Fitzy began at the club in his Junior years and went on to be drafted by Sydney Swans as pick 4 before being traded to the Adelaide Crows in 2002.